o2Labs/static_auth_gem/README.md

 ## Can use this for running in development without auth
 StaticAuth::Config.development_auth = false

-# Build the static site when the app boots
-StaticAuth::Cli::Commands.build_middleman

 # Use session cookies
 use Rack::Session::Cookie, secret: 'YourSecret' use Rack::Session::Pool